1ahmedharris/kubernetes-deployments/readme.md

 # Automated-Docker-Container-Builder
 ## Overview
+This repository demonstrates contanerizing a simple "Hello World" Python Flask app.
 Automating Running Docker Containers.
-This repository demonstrates building Docker images into containers then, using GitHub Actions workflows to automate deploying Docker containers onto an EC2 instance.
+Docker images into containers then, using GitHub Actions workflows to automate deploying Docker containers onto an EC2 instance.
 ## Features
 - Dockerfile:
 Builds lightweight Docker image for the application.